w3c/webappsec/specs/subresourceintegrity/spec.markdown

 the spec may define options, such as MIME types [[!MIMETYPE]].
 </div>

-This metadata MUST be encoded in the same format as the `hash-source` in [section 4.2 of the Content Security Policy Level 2 specification][csp2-section42].
+This metadata MUST be encoded in the same format as the `hash-algo` in [section 4.2 of the Content Security Policy Level 2 specification][csp2-section42].

 For example, given a script resource containing only the string "alert('Hello, world.');",